17rsuraj/product-manager/Project - 2: Run a Design Sprint/Project Overview.md

 # Project Goal

-A Design Sprint is a cross-functional exercise with team members participating from a number of different roles across your company (Design, Product, Eng, Marketing, etc).
+A Design Sprint is a cross-functional exercise with team members participating from a number of different roles across the company (Design, Product, Eng, Marketing, etc).

-In this Design Sprint project, we’ll be going through the exercises on your own and we will simulate some of the group activities related to brainstorming.

 The project consists of following Steps.